gabrielfalcao/dead-parrot/README.rst

 Build dependencies:
 ===================

-Dead Parroy lays in some very known python libraries, and you got to install them in order to start playing with the framework:
+Dead Parrot builds on some very well-known python libraries.
+The consequence is that in order to use it, you need those installed.
+They can be obtained from the following sites:

 * lxml for XML serialization: http://codespeak.net/lxml/ (in Debian: python-lxml)